 The undergraduate major prepares students for careers as performers, choreographers, and educators as well as for graduate studies in dance and related fields.

 The department offers up to 10 concerts each year, providing dance students with numerous opportunities to perform and/or to present their choreography; visit the Performance Opportunities web page.
 The department's annual Dance Gala on campus, performed by dance students, presents original faculty choreography as well as work by a special distinguished guest artist.
-Dancers in Company, the department's student repertory company, performs across Iowa and surrounding states.
+UI Dance Company, the department's student repertory company, performs across Iowa and surrounding states.

 All dance faculty members regularly present and/or publish their choreography or scholarship nationally and internationally.
 Students have ample opportunities to work with faculty on their creative and/or scholarly research.
 Periodic master classes with noted guest teachers, choreographers, and touring companies introduce students to contemporary artists and provide opportunities for professionalization and networking.